A qualitative spiritual health assessment

 The Connectedness Evaluation is a qualitative spiritual health assessment that I developed while at Harvard Divinity School.
 The assessment is based on my research-based definition of spirituality and focuses on the four Connectedness relationships (i.e., personal, communal, environmental, and transcendent) by examining how we have previously cultivated these relationships, how we currently cultivate them, and how we would ideally like to cultivate them in the future.

-Evidence from a small research study—presented at the 2017 Conference on Medicine and Religion in Houston, TX—suggests improving spiritual health by cultivating Connectedness can help treat depression and anxiety.
-I developed the Connectedness Evaluation to facilitate diagnosing spiritual health and prescribing tools for better cultivating Connectedness.
+Evidence from a small research study—which I presented at the 2017 Conference on Medicine and Religion in Houston, TX—suggests improving spiritual health by cultivating Connectedness can help treat depression and anxiety.
+The Connectedness Evaluation can facilitate diagnosing spiritual health and prescribing tools for better cultivating Connectedness.

 Fall 2017 Example